marcvaneijk/solution-template-alert-remediation/README.md

 https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fmystorageaccount.blob.core.windows.net%2Fmycontainer%2FmainTemplate.json/createUIDefinitionUri/https%3A%2F%2Fmystorageaccount.blob.core.windows.net%2Fmycontainer%2FcreateUiDefinition.json
 ```

 Copy this Url into a browser, sign into with the account you want to start the deployment with (if you're not signed in already) and the createUiDefinition will be loaded into the portal, guiding you through the installation, just like you were deploying the solution from the marketplace.
-Once the deployment completes, you can get the API Url from the Output section of the deployment.
+Once the deployment completes, you can get the webhook Url from the Output section of the deployment.